Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_forecast.md

 #### Get forecast with forecast start arguments

-First forecast write (value 1) have a first value at  `UTC2025110523`.
+The first forecast write (value 1) has a first value at  `UTC2025110523`.
-Second forecast write (value 2) have a first value at `UTC2025110603`, i.e. 4 hours later.
+The second forecast write (value 2) has a first value at `UTC2025110603`, i.e. 4 hours later.

 `## = @GetForecast(@t('.Temperature_forecast'),'UTC2025110602','UTC2025110605')`